awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

    + **Volume type**: For Amazon EBS volumes, the volume type\.
 For more information, see [Amazon EBS Volume Types](EBSVolumeTypes.md)\.
    + **IOPS**: For the Provisioned IOPS SSD volume type, the number of I/O operations per second \(IOPS\) that the volume can support\.
    + **Delete on termination**: For Amazon EBS volumes, whether to delete the volume when the instance is terminated\.
 For more information, see [Preserving Amazon EBS Volumes on Instance Termination](terminating-instances.md#preserving-volumes-on-termination)\.
-   + **Encrypted**: Allows you to change the encryption state of a volume created by the template\.

-     You apply encryption to EBS volumes by setting the `Encrypted` parameter to `true`\. \(The `Encrypted` parameter is optional if [encryption by default](EBSEncryption.md#encryption-by-default) is enabled\)\.

-     Optionally, you can use `KmsKeyId` to specify a custom key to use to encrypt the volume\. \(The `Encrypted` parameter must also be set to `true`, even if encryption by default is enabled\.\) If `KmsKeyId` is not specified, the key that is used for encryption depends on the encryption state of the source snapshot and its ownership\.

-     The following table describes the encryption outcome for each possible combination of settings\.
-**Encryption Outcomes**
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html)

-     \* This is the default CMK used for EBS encryption for the AWS account and Region\.
-By default this is a unique AWS managed CMK for EBS, or you can specify a customer managed CMK\.
-For more information, see [Encryption Key Management](EBSEncryption.md#EBSEncryption_key_mgmt)\.
+   + **Encrypted**: If the instance type supports EBS encryption, you can enable encryption for the volume\.
+If you have enabled encryption by default in this Region, encryption is enabled for you\.
+For more information, see [Amazon EBS Encryption](EBSEncryption.md)\.

-     \*\* This is a customer managed CMK specified for the volume at launch time\.
-This CMK is used instead of the default CMK for the AWS account and Region\.

-     Encrypted volumes may only be attached to [supported instance types](EBSEncryption.md#EBSEncryption_supported_instances)\.
-   + **Key**: The CMK to use for non\-default changes to volume encryption state\.
-Enter any customer master key \(CMK\) that you previously created using the AWS Key Management Service\.
-You can paste the full ARN of any key to which you have access\.
-For more information, see the [AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)\.
+   + **Key**: The CMK to use for EBS encryption\.
+You can specify the ARN of any customer master key \(CMK\) that you created using the AWS Key Management Service\.
+If you specify a CMK, you must also use **Encrypted** to enable encryption\.
-**Note**
-Providing a CMK without also setting the **Encrypted** parameter results in an error\.

 1. For **Tags**, specify [tags](Using_Tags.md) by providing key and value combinations\.
 You can tag the instance, the volumes, or both\.